TLCI vs. CRI, CQS, etc.: How do they stack up? by Art Adams - ProVideo Coalition

 TLCI is the newcomer.
 Its goals are sound: profile a number of different cameras, build a color model that represents their characteristics, and use that model to calculate how any given light will appear across a wide range of cameras without having to view each light through every camera.

 It’s a good idea, but several things gave me pause.
-One of them was the use of a “Macbeth” chart (X-rite Color Checker) as the color reference.
+One of them was the use of a “Macbeth” chart (X-rite Color Checker) as the color reference in building the virtual camera data.
 While the chart is fairly well understood scientifically, it was meant as a color reference for printing transparency film in magazines.
 As such, it isn’t necessarily the best chart to examine the spectral output of light sources on video—I might have used a Rec 709 video chart instead—and the chart itself is printed with a matte finish, which tends to broaden the size of the targets by desaturating them.
-Still, I didn’t have a lot of reason to doubt that it would work—in fact, with 18 color targets, it was possibly more granular than the other measures, although I have no way to compare how wide or narrow its targets are.
+Still, I didn’t have a lot of reason to doubt that it would work—in fact, with 18 color targets, it was possibly more granular than the other measures.

 My concern was with the kinds of cameras profiled.
 One paper notes that nine prism cameras were profiled, but neglects mentioning single sensor cameras, and another paper mentions that one single sensor camera was profiled but doesn’t say which one.
 (In fact, none of the cameras were named, apparently due to manufacturer requests.)